TreyBMorris/TreyBMorris.github/about.md

 	<li>Native English Speaker</li>
 	<li>Intermediate Level of German</li>
 	<h4>Leadership:</h4>
-	<li>Served as the Technical Lead for a E-Commerce project for my Intro To Software Engineering class.
+	<li>Served as the technical lead for a E-Commerce project for my Intro To Software Engineering class.
 Here, I led the team in design and development of the product.
-I also produced technical documentation as well as code, mainly for the back-end of the product.</li>
+I helped produced technical documentation and code, mainly for the back-end of the product such as databases and APIs.</li>
 	<h4>Other Important Skills:</h4>
 	<li>Strong and effective communication skills</li>
 	<li>Versatile leadership</li>
 	<li>Self Motivated</li>
 	<li>Team Oriented Developer</li>
-	<li></li>

 </ul>

 <h2>Career Aspirations</h2>
 <ul class="career-aspirations">
-	<li>Graduate College with a 3.5+ GPA, with a B.S. in Computer Science and a Minor in German Studies.</li>
+	<li>Graduate with a 3.5+ GPA, with a B.S. in Computer Science and a Minor in German Studies.</li>
-	<li>Job Aspiration- A Promising Role in the Booming Tech Industry</li>
+	<li>Job Aspiration- A promising role in the booming tech industry</li>
 </ul>

 <h2>Projects</h2>